zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 This is English as a Second Language Podcast number 585.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide.
+Go there to download a Learning Guide.
 The Learning Guide will help you improve your English even f aster than just listening to this podcast.
 It will also make you healthy, wealthy, and wise!

 This episode is called “Being Clear or Confusing.”
 It’s a dialogue between Bethany and Laurent about explaining things, especially to someone else, that may be difficult for them to understand.
 Let’s get sta rted.